langurmonkey/gaiasky-web/README.md

 ## Icon generation

-We generate our own icon font from the SVG icons in `/script/icons`.
+We generate our own icon font from the SVG icons in `/assets/icons`.
+You can get more icons at [Iconify](https://icon-sets.iconify.design).
 There is a `just` target that runs the whole thing and puts the output in the required directory.
 You first need to install `svgtofont` (see below).

 ```bash
 just iconfont